Update Samsung Galaxy S2 to Android 4.3 Jelly Bean

 You can flash both zip files from your phone's recovery mode menu.

-I updated my Galaxy S2 to Jelly Bean with ODIN and it is no longer working.
+I updated my Galaxy S2 to Jelly Bean with ODI, and it is no longer working.

 I Update Jelly Bean Version with ODIN My Phone Galaxy S2 SHW-M250S is no longer working.
 How do I solve my problem?